tamagui/tamagui/next.md

   - auto generates CSS
   - bundles it into

-- $web / $native make them work as media queries

-- theme based "media queries" automatically:
-  - $dark / $light but could be any theme?

-- '> Child' descendent queries
-  - only with css driver it can extract to css
-  - without it uses context

 - <Sheet native />
   - https://github.com/dominicstop/react-native-ios-modal
   - we'd want expo module + snap points